UoaWDCC/education-workshop-final/README.md

 Welcome to the FullStack!!
 This is a simple contacts application which demos a backend server, database DAO, and modern frontend.

+> [!NOTE]
-If deploying online, please do not store any sensitive data in this application as we're keeping things simple for now.
+> If deploying online, please do not store any sensitive data in this application as we're keeping things simple for now.

 ## Running the server